pantheon-systems/documentation/source/docs/articles/sites/domains.md

   - managing
   - going-live
 ---
-You must configure your domain's DNS to route traffic to your Pantheon site.
+You'll need to go to your DNS hosting provider to configure your domain's DNS to route traffic to your Pantheon site.

 ## Step 1: Determine the URL to Serve From